Bookings: +44 (0) 7787 427589

 Cambridge Flying Group

 Cambridge Flying Group was founded by former members of Cambridge based RAF 22 Reserve Flying School in 1953.
-Today the group operates two de Havilland DH82a Tiger Moth aircraft throughout the year at Cambridge International Airport.
+Today the group operates two de Havilland DH82a Tiger Moth aircraft throughout the year at Old Warden Aerodrome, the home of the Shuttleworth Collection

 The Cambridge Flying Group offers a rare opportunity to anyone, whether experienced or just starting, to enjoy classic flying in a way that few can.
 It has built a remarkable hands-on approach that has grown from its roots as a voluntary organisation.